 Develop goals and dreams for yourself.
 Remember, alcohol or drug use can turn to addiction rapidly; no one plans on becoming a drug addict or alcoholic.
 While in active addiction, the only goal possible is to get drugs or alcohol to feed the addiction.
 Regardless of whether it is abuse or addiction with drugs or alcohol, both require professional addiction treatment.

-- Find the Support You Need.
-People struggling with emotional distress are at greater risk for developing an addiction to drugs or alcohol if they have not developed coping skills.
+People struggling with emotional distress are at greater risk for developing an addiction to drugs or alcohol.
+Developing coping skills to .
 If you have events or experiences in your past that affect your feelings, find a reliable and healthy source of support.If you have depression, anxiety, paranoia or other mental health problems, counseling or therapy and social communities such as religious or spiritual organizations can help you work through negative emotions and behaviors in a healthy, life-affirming manner.
 Remember that alcohol and drugs in combination with mental health disorders only make the mental health problem worse.
 Don’t try to self-medicate your feelings or physical discomfort.

 Addiction specialists can advise you about addiction to drugs or alcohol, mental health issues and the combination of the two.
 This information can help you prevent drug addiction.
 Family-based drug or alcohol prevention plans are also highly effective at helping children avoid the temptations of drugs or alcohol.